 Joint Public Safety Response to Large-Scale Civil Unrest™

 Every city in the United States is at risk for a large-scale civil unrest event.
-Causal events include sporting event wins/losses, law enforcement officer-involved-shootings, political protests/rallies, private business malfeasance (New York City stock exchange collapse), and more.
+Causal events include sporting event wins/losses, law enforcement shootings, political protests/rallies, private business malfeasance (New York City stock exchange collapse), and more.
 Civil unrest events have occurred in large and small cities alike.
-The common theme with all of these events is that local public safety had only a few hours’ notice to respond to these events.
+The common theme with all of these events is that local public safety typically had only a few hours’ notice to respond to these events.

 In the 2014 Ferguson riots, United States law enforcement saw the return of professional, serial arsonists and Molotov cocktails thrown at first responders.
 This is now a common theme in civil unrest events.
 The introduction of fire-as-a-weapon adds a very specific dimension to the protests that public safety officials must address.
 Universally, experts agree that the introduction of fires at civil unrest events only increases protester agitation and escalates violence.

 Protesters also frequently deploy body fluid “bombs” at officers, chemical “bombs”, explosive devices, and other potentially deadly weapons.
 Integrated fire/EMS rescue task forces provide civil unrest (riot response) platoons with downed-officer rescue, fire-as-a-weapon immediate response, hasty decontamination of body fluid/chemical bombs, and emergent civilian rescues.